rogroc/Postgrau-Data-Science-UB/08_Regression/readme.md

 * Sea Ice Extent and Climate Change
 * Diabetes Scikit-learn dataset
 * Advertising dataset
-* Winning or Losing Football Team
+* The Big Mart Sales dataset

 *Contents of the notebook*: